jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 ## Config file

-Process Monitor can be configured with *jx.config* file.
-If you want to use it, you should save it into the same folder, where lies the *jx* executable file.
-Below is example of *jx.config* file.
+Process Monitor can be configured with a *jx.config* file.
+If you want to use it, you should save it in the same folder, where the *jx* executable file is located.
+Below is an example of a *jx.config* file.

 *jx.config*